Affordable Care Act health plans

 UnitedHealthcare Exchange plans offer a variety of affordable, reliable coverage options.
 You can find plans available in your area at UnitedHealthcare Exchange plans or you can call 1-800-806-0451 TTY 711.

-If you miss this window of time to purchase an ACA plan, there are some exceptions called qualifying life events that let you buy a plan during a Special Enrollment Period.
+Learn about exceptions called qualifying life events that let you buy a plan during a Special Enrollment Period.

 You may qualify for tax credits or other help to pay for health insurance costs